 Before I begin this reflection, I just want to make it clear that I’m wholeheartedly convinced that Paper Mario: The Thousand-Year Door is the #1 Greatest Video Game Of All Time!
 (The Legend of Zelda: Ocarina of Time doesn’t even come close!)
 Also, Thousand-Year Door was one of the last video games my father bought me before his passing and its the first video game that my best friend and I ever went full-completionist on, so it’s extra sentimental to me.

 Anyway, Paper Mario: The Thousand-Year Door a.k.a.
 “Paper Mario 2” had everything that I loved about Superstar Saga, but cranked up to 11.
 (Remember, I’d never played the first Paper Mario game, so playing a home console game like this was mind-blowing for me.)
 The turn-based/partner combat system, the badges (man, I just love badges!), the Star Points and even the story were all so amazing to me.
 I mean, up until that point, I only ever really cared about “story” in Spider-Man games and was convinced that no other game could surpass, let alone match, the feel and structure of my beloved Mario & Luigi game, but boy was I wrong!

-I could go on and on, but my advice is to simply buy the game and just play if it you already haven’t.
+I could go on and on, but my advice is to simply buy the game and just play it, (assuming, of course, that you’ve never played it before).
 And if you’ve played it in the past, then please revisit it.
 Everything about this game is perfect: the animation, battle system, music, story and humor are just the best I’ve ever seen in a video game.
-It’s a real shame that the series lost momentum after it and that the Mario & Luigi series is always suffering these days, but at least we can always replay the Classics!
+It’s a real shame that the series lost momentum after it and that the Mario & Luigi series is also suffering a similar fate these days… But hey, at least we can always replay the Classics!